mrchrisadams/score-api/README.md

 1. The first thing you'll need are some API credentials (a user name and password) to sign requests with.
 If you drop an an email titled "API credentials request" to [chris.adams@amee.com](mailto:mail@chrisadams.me.uk).
 You should usually receive them the same day.
 2. Once you have credentials, see how to make a sample request using your credentials, and see a sample response.
-3. Look over the detailed [API docs](https://github.com/AMEE/score-api/blob/master/sections/resources.md) to see how to make the requests specific to you app.
+3. Look over the detailed [API docs](https://github.com/AMEE/score-api/blob/master/sections/resources.md) to see how to make the requests specific to your app.
 5. Join the [API mailing list](http://groups.google.com/group/amee-developer) to talk to others using the APIs and give us feedback.

 Making a sample response